OrchardCMS/OrchardDoc/Documentation/Deploying-Orchard-to-Windows-Azure-Web-Site-and-SQL-Database.markdown

 - Commit and push all changes.
 - This is good because we can now recreate our current code and DB configuration from Git whenever we want.
 It's worth adding and pushing a git tag to your current commit.

-## Install, Enable, and build the Bootstrap Theme
+## 5 Install, enable, and build the Bootstrap Theme.

 ##### Install and Enable the Bootstrap Theme